awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

    1. Choose **Enable throttling**\.

    1. For **Rate**, enter the maximum number of stage\-level steady\-state requests per second that API Gateway can serve without returning a `429 Too Many Requests` response\.
-This stage\-level rate limit must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) rate limit as specified in [API Gateway Limits for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.
+This stage\-level rate limit must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) rate limit as specified in [API Gateway Quotas for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.

    1. For **Burst**, enter the maximum number of stage\-level concurrent requests that API Gateway can serve without returning a `429 Too Many Requests` response\.
-This stage\-level burst must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) burst limit as specified in [API Gateway Limits for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.
+This stage\-level burst must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) burst limit as specified in [API Gateway Quotas for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.

 1. To override the stage\-level throttling for an individual method, expand the stage in the **Stages** secondary navigation pane, choose a method, and choose **Override for this method** for **Settings**\.
 In the **Method Throttling** section, select the appropriate options\.